 My research interests include 3D computer vision, camera networks, camera calibration, vision-based control, and robotics.
 Overall, I want to contribute to a better understanding of the interplay between the physical world and electronic perception and sensing.

 My Ph.D. dissertation topic involves mathematically modeling the coverage of multi-camera systems for purposes of understanding, evaluation, and optimization.
 My M.A.Sc. thesis was a distributed feature-based method for calibrating 3D camera networks.
 I have also worked on several other major projects involving multi-camera systems, calibration, 3D vision, and robotics.

 - A. Mavrinac, X. Chen, and J. L. Alarcon Herrera, "Semiautomatic Model-Based View Planning for Active Triangulation 3-D Inspection Systems," IEEE/ASME Trans.
 Mechatronics, vol. 20, no. 2, pp. 799-811, 2015.

-- A. Mavrinac and X. Chen, "Coverage Quality and Smoothness Criteria for Real-Time View Selection in a Multi-Camera Network," accepted by ACM Trans.
-Sensor Networks, manuscript no. TOSN-2012-0157.R1.
+- A. Mavrinac, X. Chen, and Y. Tan, "Coverage Quality and Smoothness Criteria for Real-Time View Selection in a Multi-Camera Network," to appear in ACM Trans.
+Sensor Networks, vol. 10, no. 2, 2014.